-In yesterday’s blog post from the Law Office of Bryan Fagan, PLLC we introduced the topic of the attorney-client relationship.
-If you are interested in learning more about how a law office handles your case on a daily basis as well as what you need to be prepared for as far as responsibilities in your case are concerned I highly recommend that you go back and read through that blog.
+In yesterday's blog post from the Law Office of Bryan Fagan, PLLC, we introduced the topic of the attorney-client relationship.
+If you are interested in learning more about how a law office handles your case daily and what you need to be prepared for as far as responsibilities in your case are concerned, I highly recommend that you go back and read through that blog.

 Collect documents and information early and often

-Just because you have handed your attorney a small chunk of your net worth and an even larger amount of good-faith does not mean that all the work on your case from that point forward is to be done by your attorney.
-Far from that.
-Ultimately every decision in your case will be made by you with the assistance and advice of your attorney.
+Just because you have handed your attorney a small chunk of your net worth and an even more significant amount of good faith does not mean that all the work on your case from that point forward is to be done by your attorney, far from that.
+Ultimately every decision in your lawsuit will be made by you with the assistance and advice of your attorney.

-Even though going to a trial is unlikely given how frequently settlements occur in divorce cases it is still important to be able to present a strong case to your judge.
-With that said, how can you best assist your attorney in the incredibly important task of building your case?
+Even though going to a trial is unlikely given how frequently settlements occur in divorce cases, it is still essential to present a solid chance to your judge.
+With that said, how can you best assist your attorney in the critical task of building your case?

-Filling out information packets, inventories and appraisements and similar documents are a start.
-These are basic questions that your attorney will need to have completed in order so that he or she can learn important facts about your life.
+Filling out information packets, inventories, appraisements, and similar documents are a start.
+These are fundamental questions that your attorney will need to have completed in order so that they can learn important facts about your life.

-Your income, your children’s activities, your spouse’s income and any pertinent family history will all be discussed in these documents.
-How your family property is broken down into community vs. separate and how you value your property is crucially important in formulating arguments to present as well.
+Your income, your children's activities, your spouse's income, and any pertinent family history will all be discussed in these documents.
+How your family property is broken down into community vs. separate and how you value your property is crucially essential in formulating arguments to present.

 Become comfortable with being in charge of your case

-You are not an expert on divorce.
+You are not a divorce expert.
 You are not an expert on the law.
-You are an expert on yourself, your family and what is best for your children.
-Nobody (outside of your spouse) will ever know more about yourself, your family and your children then you will.
-As a result, you are your attorney’s greatest resource when it comes to preparing a case.
+You are an expert on yourself, your family, and what is best for your children.
+Nobody (outside of your spouse) will ever know more about yourself, your family, and your children than you will.
+As a result, you are your attorney's most significant resource when it comes to preparing a case.

-Examine your life and think about what is in your best interests and that of your children.
-If you have a question about how your thoughts line up with your attorney’s simply contact him or her.
-You can seek your attorney’s counsel on any subject you wish.
-You’re paying them for that advice, keep in mind.
+Examine your life and think about your best interests and that of your children.
+Suppose you have a question about how your thoughts line up with your attorney's contact.
+You can seek your attorney's counsel on any subject you wish.
+You're paying them for that advice, keep in mind.

-At a certain level though you are relying on your attorney’s judgment and expertise and should defer to him or her as a result.
-Drafting certain documents in certain ways, formulating questions at a hearing or even allowing a hearing or mediation to be pushed back a few weeks are areas where you ought to listen to your attorney and allow him or her to take the lead.
+At a certain level, though, you rely on your attorney's judgment and expertise and should defer to them as a result.
+Drafting certain documents in specific ways, formulating questions at a hearing, or even allowing a hearing or mediation to be pushed back a few weeks are areas where you ought to listen to your attorney and let them take the lead.

-If something doesn’t make sense to you then obviously ask for a clarification.
-In general, however, keep in mind that while you will be making all the decisions in your case there are micro-level decisions that are best left to your attorney.
+If something doesn't make sense to you, then obviously ask for clarification.
+In general, however, keep in mind that while you will be making all the decisions in your case, there are micro-level decisions that are best left to your attorney.

-The most special aspect of the relationship between your attorney and you is that your communications are privileged, meaning that they are confidential.
+The most extraordinary aspect of the relationship between your attorney and you is that your communications are privileged, meaning confidential.

-Outside of telling your attorney something about abuse/neglect of a child or the details of a crime that has been committed, your attorney is not at liberty to discuss any of your communications between one another without your consent.
-If you have sent an email to your attorney, had a conversation over the phone or even completed paperwork, this confidentiality applies to each of those situations.
+Outside of telling your attorney something about abuse/neglect of a child or the details of a crime that has been committed, your attorney is not at liberty to discuss any of your communications with one another without your consent.
+If you have sent an email to your attorney, had a conversation over the phone, or even completed paperwork, this confidentiality applies to each of those situations.

 Read the contract between yourself and your attorney

-This may seem obvious but it is a tip that I cannot emphasize enough.
-Please read the contract that you are signing with your attorney.
-It is not enough to skim the document or to ask your attorney to summarize it.
+This may seem obvious, but it is a tip that I cannot emphasize enough.
+Please read the assurance that you are signing with your attorney.
+It is not enough to skim the document or ask your attorney to summarize it.

-Go through every word on every page so that you understand what you are getting yourself into as far as representation is concerned.
-Your attorney can be the best advocate ever but if you and he/she are in disagreement overpayment or any other issue then the relationship can quickly become a negative one for you.
+Go through every word on every page to understand what you are getting yourself into as far as representation is concerned.
+Your attorney can be the best advocate ever.
+Still, if you and they are in disagreement over overpayment or any other issue, then the relationship can quickly become a negative one for you.

-Our office will go over the contract with you prior to both sides signing and I would recommend that you make sure any lawyer you hire do the same with you.
+Our office will go over the contract with you before both sides sign, and I recommend that you make sure any lawyer you hire does the same with you.
 Ask questions and get clarifications if necessary.
 Start your case off on the right foot by understanding the nature of your relationship and the responsibilities that both sides have to one another.

-Across southeast Texas, people just like you have chosen to have the Law Office of Bryan Fagan, PLLC work on their behalf.
-For a free of charge consultation with one of our licensed family law attorneys please contact us today.
+Across southeast Texas, people just like you have chosen to have the Law Office of Bryan Fagan, PLLC, work on their behalf.
+Don't hesitate to contact us today for a free consultation with one of our licensed family law attorneys.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"